 Campus Safety Training Program: Introduction to Incident Command System (ICS) for School Personnel

-Campus Safety Training Program: Introduction to Incident Command System (ICS) for School Personnel is an interactive course that provides an overview of the ICS as it relates to campus safety.
-It identifies the specific roles within an ICS and terminology associated with the ICS.
-Additionally, how the ICS roles work together during a critical incident will be explored.
+Campus Safety Training Program: Introduction to Incident Command System (ICS) for School Personnel, an eLearning course, provides an overview of the ICS as it relates to campus safety.
+While identifying the specific roles within an ICS and related terminology, the course also explores how the ICS roles work together during a critical incident.

-This training is designed to assist educational stakeholders in understanding the roles within an ICS and how to create an ICS for their school.
+This interactive course assists educational stakeholders in understanding the roles within an ICS and how to develop an ICS for their school.

 - Identify specific roles within the Incident Command System (ICS)